 Whenever we’re in Paris, I try to visit as many grocery stores, boutique food shops, and boulangeries as humanly possible.
 They’re so much fun to peruse and never cease to delight me!
 As a blogger, and a food lover in general, it’s fun to discover new items I’ve never seen or heard of before, and I always end up splurging on a few to bring home and try out.
-Last trip I hauled home not one, but two (!!!) giant jars of chocolate caramel fudge sauce from a small shop in Montmarte.
+Last trip I hauled home not one, but two (!!!) giant jars of salted caramel chocolate sauce from a small shop in Montmarte.
 The kind girl working there offered me a sample before I checked out… and seconds after tasting it I swiped up a second jar.
 Clearly she is very good at her job haha.

 But seriously!
 It was literally one of the best things to ever hit my tongue.
 And so when I ran out of my second jar last weekend, I knew what needed to be done.
 So I got in the kitchen and did what I do best…

 I tested and tweaked and tested some more.
 And after quite a few fails, I finally recreated a chocolate caramel fudge sauce that’s worthy of sharing with you!
 It’s thick, rich, supremely flavorful, and so decadent.
 Perfect for ice cream, but you can also use it in recipes like my death by chocolate cake… or just spread it on toast!
 I’m sure you’ll find a million ways to gobble this stuff up.

 My favorite way to eat this chocolate caramel syrup?
 By the spoonful!
 No shame in my game 😉

 - You’re going to want to use a pot with very tall sides, because when you add the cream to the caramel it will bubble up furiously!
 Please be careful during this step ♥